twigjs/twig.js/README.md

     var twig = require('twig');

-Twig is also compatable with express.
-You can create an express app using the twig templating language by setting the view engine to twig.
+Twig is compatable with express 2 and 3.
+You can create an express app using the twig.js templating language by setting the view engine to twig.

 ## app.js